 (Authority: 20 U.S.C.
 1401(9))

 The law library also maintains a current copy of the multi-volume West's Code of Federal Regulations General Index in its collection.

 Proposed regulations, with requests for comments, and final regulations of federal agencies are published daily in the Federal Register.
 You can access the Federal Register on the GPO's govinfo website.
 Related Resources at the bottom of the Federal Register page in govinfo include links to an unofficial web-searchable daily edition of the Federal Register at federalregister.gov and regulations.gov for citizens to track and comment on proposed regulations.

 Federal agency websites can be great resources for finding links to the federal laws they enforce and the regulations they issue to do so.
 For example, the U.S. Department of Education maintains a website devoted to the Individuals with Disabilities Education Act.
-The IDEA website includes a tab, which provides a link to the regulations the department issues to implement the requirements of the IDEA..
+The IDEA website includes a Law and Policy tab, which provides a link to the regulations the department issues to implement the requirements of the IDEA..